 We have not factored in closing costs, however.
 It is important to remember that you have to pay closing costs on the purchase and sale.
 You have gone through a purchase, so you are likely aware of the rough costs involved.
 For your sale, this is primarily real estate commissions.

-You need to subtract the closing costs from your selling price.
+You need to subtract the closing costs of your selling price.
 Simultaneously, add these costs to your purchase price.
 That way, you can accurately budget how much to spend on your new property.